In the dog training world, the “Bully Breeds” are often the most misunderstood out of any other dog in the world.

-We have trained hundreds of Bully Breeds in the past and we have met some awesome well-rounded dogs, but we have also trained dogs that have been quite a handful.
-But let’s take a look at the history of the Pit Bull so that we can understand the breed a little more.
+We have trained hundreds of Bully Breeds in the past and we have met some awesome, well-rounded dogs – but we have also trained dogs that have been quite a handful.
+In this article, we will look at the history of the Pit Bull so that we can understand the breed a little more.

 In the early 1900s, dog fighting was used as both a blood sport (often involving gambling) and a way to continue to test the quality of their stock.
 For decades afterward, dog fighting clandestinely took place in small areas of Britain and America.
 Jackpots can be seen today from $25,000 up to $250,000 in some elite groups.
 In the early 20th century, Pit Bulls were used as catch dogs in America for semi-wild cattle and hogs, to hunt, drive livestock, and as family companions.

-We have also seen Pit Bulls behave great with other dogs for years and then suddenly turn.
+We have also seen Pit Bulls behaving really well with other dogs for years, and then suddenly turn.
 It truly is not their fault; it’s simply human error.
 We have destroyed this breed.
-Many of my clients who are Pit Bull owners have to sign up for our boot camp to get control of their dog and maintain the training so they can take their dogs for walks in public, however, many are still unable to turn them loose to play with other dogs.
+Many of our clients who are Pit Bull owners have to sign up for our Board and Train programs to get control of their dog and maintain the training so they can take their dogs for walks in public, however, many are still unable to turn them loose to play with other dogs.

 The tension involved with Pit Bulls is high so it affects the type of people that want to breed Pit Bulls because “it’s cool”.
-I am referring to criminals, drug dealers, and gang members using these dogs as a symbol of toughness.
+We are referring to criminals, drug dealers, and gang members using these dogs as a symbol of toughness.
 They chose Pit Bulls because of their selectively bred traits of strength, a deadly bite, and high tolerance to pain.

 The first line of defense is simply spay and neuter.
 The second step would be to control the breeding rights of Pit Bulls, which would be very difficult to keep track of.
-The third step is to train, train, train and adopt out to experienced dog owners.
+The third step is to train, train, train – and adopt out to experienced dog owners.
 An experienced dog owner would be someone who understands the breed and can give them exercise but always use caution when left alone with other dogs and small children.